-As noted above, the SBA wants applicants to seriously consider their certification that the PPP loan was necessary, taking into account their current business activity and ability to access other sources of liquidity in a manner that is not significantly detrimental to their business.
+The SBA wants applicants to seriously consider their certification that the PPP loan was necessary, taking into account their current business activity and ability to access other sources of liquidity in a manner that is not significantly detrimental to their business.
 As a result, applicants with a strong business and access to alternative sources of liquidity should be prepared to justify to the SBA, upon request, their determination that the PPP loan was necessary.
+Moreover, to further ensure PPP loans are limited to eligible borrowers in need, the SBA will review individual PPP loan files in excess of \$2 million (in addition to other loans as appropriate) following the lender's submission of the borrower's loan forgiveness application to the SBA.

-Pursuant to the amnesty provision set forth in the Fourth Interim Final Rule as described above, if a borrower determines that its PPP loan (received based on an application submitted prior to April 23, 2020) is not "necessary," the borrower can return the PPP funds without penalty if the PPP loan is fully repaid by May 7, 2020.
+Notwithstanding the foregoing, if a borrower determines that its PPP loan (received based on an application submitted prior to April 23, 2020) is not "necessary," the borrower can return the PPP funds without penalty if the PPP loan is fully repaid by May 14, 2020.